juanmirocks/Levenshtein-MySQL-UDF/README.md

 ```

-For more details on setting up UDF in MySQL see: [UDF Compiling and Installing](https://dev.mysql.com/doc/refman/5.7/en/udf-compiling.html)
+For more details on setting up UDFs in MySQL see: [UDF Compiling and Installing](https://dev.mysql.com/doc/refman/5.7/en/udf-compiling.html)